 Value-based models provide an opportunity for high-quality, lower-cost nephrologists to connect with ACO-participating PCPs.

-At Strive Health, we offer support for nephrologists and PCPs seeking to partner in the care of people with CKD.
-We offer:
+At Strive Health, we offer support for nephrologists and PCPs seeking to partner in the care of people with kidney disease through:

 ACOs are seeking specialist partners with similar cost and quality objectives.
 Value-based kidney care models present an opportunity for nephrologists to market themselves to PCPs through data.
 By outperforming benchmarks, practices can demonstrate their value to ACO colleagues.